jpikl/cfxnes/lib/docs/data-api.md

 #### .getNVRAM()

-Returns NVRAM of the currently running game.
+Returns NVRAM data of the currently running game.

-- **returns**: `Uint8Array` | `null` - data or `null` when NVRAM is not available
+- **returns**: `Uint8Array` | `null` - NVRAM data or `null` when NVRAM is not available

 #### .setNVRAM(data)

-Sets NVRAM of the currently running game.
-The behavior of this method is undefined if NVRAM unavailable or has different size then the provided data.
+Sets NVRAM data of the currently running game.
+The behavior of this method is undefined if NVRAM is unavailable or has different size then the provided data.

-- **data**: Uint8Array - data
+- **data**: Uint8Array - NVRAM data

 #### .loadNVRAM()